Tsuga caroliniana: Description

 It is an evergreen coniferous tree growing up to 30 m (exceptionally 34 m) tall and 110 cm in trunk diameter under forest conditions.
 The crown is compact and pyramidal, growing up to 8 m wide.
 The bark is thick and reddish-brown, and becomes fissured between scaly ridges.
 The branches are stout and usually horizontal, but often slightly drooping.
 The shoots are red-brown to orange-brown, and finely hairy.
 The leaves are 5–20 mm long and 1.8–2 mm broad, flattened, not tapering toward their ends, with a rounded or slightly notched apex; they radiate outward in all directions from the twigs, and smell of tangerine if crushed.
 They are glossy dark green above and paler on the underside, with two white stomatal bands.
 The cones are 2–4 cm long, green, maturing light to mid-brown 6–7 months after pollination.
 When fully open, their scales are positioned at a right angle or reflexed to the central axis.

 Threats

 The hemlock woolly adelgid (Adelges tsugae), an adelgid introduced to the United States from Asia in 1924, threatens Carolina hemlock, which is as susceptible as the related eastern hemlock.
+The trees may also be attacked by elongate hemlock scale (Fiorinia externa).